partiql/partiql-docs/drafts/0007-RFC-BAG-OPERATORS.md

 - A scalar value *v* becomes the singleton bag *<< v >>*
 - An array is coerced to a bag by discarding ordering

-The behavior of bag operators is specified by permissive or conventional type checking mode.
-The typing mode determines if heterogenous arguments are allowed or not allowed.
-Conventional typing mode will produce an error if a bag operator is used on heterogenous types (??).
-All six operators are defined in Figure 1.

 **Figure 1**

 Let *A* and *B* be bags and *x* be an element in a bag.
 Define *M(x, A)* as the multiplicity of *x* in some bag *A*.
 ```
 UNION_ALL(A, B) = A MULTISET UNION B